marste/Stefano/_posts/2023-11-17-installare-net-framework-senza-source-ISO-attraverso-Windows-Update.md

 categories: [Windows Servers]
 tags: [installare, .net, online, ISO, update, windows]
 ---
-Se hai questo messaggio di errore come questo:
+Se hai questo messaggio di errore:

 ***The source files could not be found.
 Try installing the roles, role services, or features again in a new Add Roles and Features Wizard session, and on the Confirmation page of the wizard, click “Specify an alternate source path” to specify a valid location of the source files that are required for the installation.
 The location must be accessible by the computer account of the destination server.***